 What a dilemma!
 The conundrum is a good one though, because it frees us up to look at these incredibly popular dogs as a fascinating American phenomena rather than an identifiable item with fixed genetics, behaviors and definable features.
 Welcome to our exploration of the enigmatic pit bull!

 Above: Two different centuries, two celebrated 'pit bulls.'
 On the left, Sergeant Stubby is celebrated for saving human lives in WWI.
 In 2010, Jonny Justice is celebrated for surviving the cruelties of NFL Player Michael Vick and going on to help children learn to read.

 The 'pit bulls' you meet may be shelter dogs of indeterminate origin or they may have pedigree as American Staffordshire Terriers, Staffordshire Bull Terriers, American Pit Bull Terriers (APBT) or more recently, American Bullies.
 Whichever definition or registry you prefer, fanciers and animal lovers alike can agree that the dogs that fall under this label are as well-loved as they are maligned in this society, with a history that's as blended as their genetics.
-While we puzzle over what a pit bull is, we should all take note that the dogs have been dutifully helping us learn what it means to be human.
+While we puzzle over what a pit bull is, we should all take note that this blocky headed group of watzit dogs has been dutifully helping us learn what it means to be human.
 With unfailing optimism, the dogs that fill our shelters and homes seem to want to remind us that they are what we've made them to be, either victims of human cruelty, neglected sentries in lonely yards, or cherished family companions in our homes.
-Slowly, society is starting to recognize these lessons and accept responsibility for their station in life.
+The really good news is that society is starting to recognize these lessons and accept responsibility for their station in life.

 Created in the UK